danielpeintner/wot-fxui/README.md

 ### Desktop

 ```
-gradle run
+gradle -b jfxmobile.gradle run
 ```

 ### Android

 ```
-gradle android /* generates an apk that is signed with a debug keystore and put it in the directorybuild/javafxports/android */
+gradle -b jfxmobile.gradle android /* generates an apk that is signed with a debug keystore and put it in the directorybuild/javafxports/android */
-gradle androidRelease /* generates an apk that is signed with the configured signingConfig and put it in the directorybuild/javafxports/android  */
+gradle -b jfxmobile.gradle androidRelease /* generates an apk that is signed with the configured signingConfig and put it in the directorybuild/javafxports/android  */
-gradle androidInstall /* installs the generated debug apk onto a device that is connected to your desktop  */
+gradle -b jfxmobile.gradle androidInstall /* installs the generated debug apk onto a device that is connected to your desktop  */
 ```

 ### Web Browser